Yuxisaurus: Classification

-Yuxisaurus was a basal thyreophoran.
-Depending on the dataset, it may be the sister taxon to the German Emausaurus or more basal than Scelidosaurus and eurypods.
-The discovery of Yuxisaurus definitively proves that thyreophorans were present in Asia during the Early Jurassic, as other potential records of Early Jurassic Asian thyreophorans, Bienosaurus and Tatisaurus, are too fragmentary to be of any significance.
+In their 2022 description of Yuxisaurus, Yao and colleagues identified it as a basal member of the Thyreophora.
+Depending on the phylogenetic dataset used to test its position, it was recovered as either the sister taxon to the German Emausaurus (in a clade sister to Scelidosaurus + Ankylosauria) or diverging after Emausaurus, but before Scelidosaurus and eurypodans (ankylosaurs + stegosaurs).
+The discovery of Yuxisaurus definitively proves that thyreophorans were present in Asia during the Early Jurassic, as other potential records of Early Jurassic Asian thyreophorans, Bienosaurus and Tatisaurus, are too fragmentary to yield a confident identification.